thasup/microservices-ecommerce/README.md

 [![DigitalOcean](https://img.shields.io/badge/DigitalOcean-0080FF?style=flat&logo=digitalocean&logoColor=white)](https://www.digitalocean.com/)

 1. sign up free account with $200 for 60 days trial and create a kubernetes cluster in new project on Digital Ocean

+2. generate new access token on Digital Ocean for connect with Digital Ocean via doctl, go to _API_ menu then click _generate new token_, set expiration date and enable both read and write scopes, copy the _token code_ for use in the next step

-2. generate new access token from Digital Ocean, install [doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/) and [kubectl](https://kubernetes.io/docs/tasks/tools/), then run
+3. install [doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/) and [kubectl](https://kubernetes.io/docs/tasks/tools/), then run
 ```
 doctl auth init --access-token <API_TOKEN_CODE>
 ```

-3. connect with Digital Ocean k8s cluster context by running this command and authorize with your credentials
+4. connect with Digital Ocean k8s cluster context by running this command and authorize with your credentials
 ```
 doctl kubernetes cluster kubeconfig save <YOUR_CLUSTER_NAME>
 ```

-4. switch kubernetes context to the new context by running
+5. switch kubernetes context to the new context by running
 ```
 kubectl config use-context <CONTEXT_NAME>
 ```

+6. setup all kubernetes secrets following [this step](#setup-kubernetes-secret)

-5. create _github workflow_ for build an initial docker image on push event at the _main_ branch and perform automate testing in every services on pull request event trigger with trying to merge with the _main_ branch
+7. create _github workflow_ for build an initial docker image on push event at the _main_ branch and perform automate testing in every services on pull request event trigger with trying to merge with the _main_ branch

 ```
 name: deploy-client